SamJSui/Patchalysis/README.md

 ### Prerequisites

-This project requires Python and several data analysis libraries.
+This project requires Python and several data analysis libraries, listed in `requirements.txt`.

 ### Installation